squaredcow/squaredcow.dev/content/posts/axyghjet/index.md

 Nowadays, there is a wide variety of paid services online such as CoderPad, CodeInterview, HackerRank, CoderByte; To mention a few, and all of them offer robust capabilities for online interviews.

 Similarly, on the side of free software, we have etherpad, collabedit, and Plunker.
-These last ones have been an experience-saver when the candidate cannot share his screen for any reason, yet, these reflect intermittent issues from time to time.
+These last ones have been an experience-saver when the candidate cannot share the screen for any reason, yet, these reflect intermittent issues lke **edit-lag** from time to time.

-And that situation got me intrigued and oddly inspired.
+That situation got me intrigued and oddly inspired.
 How do all these real-time collaborative text platforms operate?
 What is the engineering behind it?
 Which type of technical challenge do they face, and which approaches do they follow?

-Plenty of questions, right?
+Those are plenty of questions, right?
 Here is where I start my amateur research on this particular topic: **collaborative text in distributed systems**.

 ## Collaborative Text: How does it work?